lunard/air4me_app/README.md

 This flutter app will be used to

-- collect data from the sensor (M5StickC Plus + Air quality sensor)
+- collect air quality values notified by the sensor (M5StickC Plus + Air quality sensor)
-- send new data with the remote MongoDB, though the air4me service (Nestjs)
+- send new data with the backend, when online
+- store data in the local MongoDB realm database, when offline.
+Sync the stored data when returns online.
 - navigate and visualize the data

 # references